 Unless you live in the countryside with your closest neighbors more than a mile away, you might have nights where you don’t sleep well because of all of the sounds of the city.
 Whether it’s from barking dogs or street noise, there are a variety of ways to dilute the sound and get a peaceful night of sleep.

 If you are not searching for replacement windows, curtains that diminish sound can be a cheaper route.
 The best soundproof curtains can help diminish noise on a budget.
 With a host of ways to do it yourself, you can sleep soundly and save money at the same time.
 Most stores also carry curtains that help to both block out city lights and muffle the noises around you.
 You’ll learn to appreciate this in loud, bright cities on nights where you are sick or trying to unwind.

-On way how to reduce noise in a room is by installing soundproof walls.
+One way how to reduce outside noise is by installing soundproof walls.
 Apartment buildings and townhomes can have thin walls.
 If the bothersome sound is coming from inside of your building or home, taking action to reduce the sound coming through the wall can also be an aesthetically appealing solution.
 And you don’t need to rip your wall apart to do it.

 Just like with soundproof curtains, there are ways to get results on a budget with many DIY options:

 - Hang a rug or drape on the wall.

 - Plug sound leaks in fixtures, switch boxes or around doors.